rubra-ai/rubra/docs/docs/README.md

 title: What is Rubra?
 ---

 # Rubra

-#### Rubra is a collection of open weight, tool calling LLMs.
+#### Rubra is a collection of open-weight, tool-calling LLMs.

-Rubra enhances the top open weight large language models with tool calling capability.
-The ability to call user-defined external tools in a deterministic manner while being able to reason and chat makes Rubra models ideal for agentic use cases.
+Rubra enhances the top open-weight large language models with tool-calling capability.
+The ability to call user-defined external tools in a deterministic manner while reasoning and chatting makes Rubra models ideal for agentic use cases.

-All models are enhanced from the top open source LLMs with further post-training and methods that are effective in teaching instruct-tuned models new skills while mitigating catastrophic forgetting.
-For easy use, we extend popular inferencing projects, allowing you to run Rubra models anywhere.
+All models are enhanced from the top open-source LLMs with further post-training and methods that effectively teach instruct-tuned models new skills while mitigating catastrophic forgetting.
+For easy use, we extend popular inferencing projects, allowing you to run Rubra models easily.

 ## Enhanced Models